amccollister/FeatherBot/README.md

 # FeatherBot
 A chat bot for Discord developed as a learning project.

-Current Plugins: Fun Quotes Currency Reminders
+Current Plugins: Chat Fun Currency